sigmaSd/deno-gtk-py/README.md

 ## Tips

-- Gtk have its own loop, somethings that you expect to work might not do to this, for example `setTimeout` wont work in a python.callback after running Gtk.Applicaiton.
-The solution is to use the primitives that GLib provides, for example instead of `setTimeout`, use `GLib.add_timeout`
-- **Alternative**: Use the `DenoGLibEventLoop` class to integrate GLib's event loop with Deno's event loop without blocking.
-This allows you to use `setTimeout`, `fetch`, and other Deno APIs normally.
-Instead of `app.run()`, use `app.register()` + `app.activate()` with the event loop integration.
+- The `DenoGLibEventLoop` is the recommended way to run GTK apps.
+It integrates GLib's event loop with Deno's, allowing `setTimeout`, `fetch`, and other Deno APIs to work normally alongside your GTK UI.
+- **Alternative**: Use `app.run(Deno.args)` for the traditional blocking GTK event loop.
+Note that Deno APIs like `setTimeout` won't work in this mode.
+  You'll need to use GLib primitives like `GLib.timeout_add` instead.
-- For running async subprocess checkout `Gio.Subprocess`
+- For running async subprocesses, check out `Gio.Subprocess`

 ## Random apps made with it